jiahaoxiang2000/bitsliced_optimize/readme.md

-# Optimal Low-Latency Implementation of Bitsliced Cipher for RISC Processors
+# Optimal Low-Latency Implementation of Bitsliced SPN-Cipher on 32-bit Processors

-This repository contains the source code for the paper "Optimal Low-Latency Implementation of Bitsliced Cipher for RISC Processors"
+This repository contains the implementation and evaluation framework for optimizing bitsliced SPN-cipher implementations on 32-bit processors like ARM Cortex-M4.
+The work focuses on both theoretical optimization techniques and practical performance evaluation.

 ## Contents

+The project consists of three main components:

-- `sbox-bgc`: This is a novel encoding method optimized for the Bit-slice Gate Complexity (BGC) model.
-It is primarily used for optimizing the S-box.
+- `non-linear-layer`: Implementation of a novel S-box optimization technique using the Bit-slice Gate Complexity (BGC) model that improves the efficiency of the non-linear substitution layer.
-- `ARM-M4`: This refers to the implementation of the encryption algorithm specifically designed for the ARM Cortex-M4 processor.
-- `RISC-V`: This refers to the implementation of the encryption algorithm specifically designed for the RISC-V processor.
+- `linear-layer`: Implementation of the Optimization of Permutation Operations (OPO) algorithm for optimizing the linear permutation layer.
+The key implementation is in [optimize_permutation.ipynb](linear-layer/optimize_permutation.ipynb).
+- `LCB`: A comprehensive benchmarking framework for evaluating lightweight block cipher implementations on microcontrollers.
+Contains the experimental data and performance measurements discussed in the paper.

+## Getting Started

+- See [readme.md](non-linear-layer/readme.md) for S-box optimization
+- See [readme.md](linear-layer/readme.md) for permutation optimization
+- See [README.md](LCB/README.md) for performance evaluation framework

+## Tested Platforms

+The optimizations target 32-bit microcontroller platforms:

+- ARM Cortex-M4 based boards (STM32L475)
+- ESP32-S3 based boards